-Don’t you love this great theme that we find in these benedictions?
-Blessings, hope, love and encourage.
+Don’t you love this great themes that we find in these benedictions?
+Blessing, hope, love and encourage.
 These themes don’t wear me out at all!
-Another thing I am noticing is they often mention the work of the Trinity, Father, Son, Holy Spirit.
+Another thing I am noticing is they often mention the work of the Trinity: Father, Son, Holy Spirit.
 This one doesn’t specifically mention the Holy Spirit.
 But if the Father is present as well as the Son, Jesus, we know the Spirit is also there.

 May our Lord Jesus Christ himself and God our Father,

 who loved us and by his grace gave us eternal encouragement and good hope,

 encourage your hearts and strengthen you in every good deed and word.

 II Thessalonians 2:16-17 ESV

 Splitting up the Trinity can make for some artificial concepts that can border on being false.

 I was recently reminded in a Sunday School class that it can be easy to think we have the Trinity all figured out.
 We think we know what each Person in the Trinity does, but then we read a passage that blows our whole concept, like here and here and we realize we don’t really get it at all.
 It is a total and complete mystery.
 In the end, that is a really good thing for us.
 We’re trying to understand something about who God is, but we are finite and He is infinite.